Tw1ddle/Ludum-Dare-33/README.md

 # Otherworldly Stars

-Base code for my entry for Ludum Dare 33, the 48 hour game jam.
+Base code for my entry for Ludum Dare 33, the world's largest online game jam.

 Play it [here](TODO) or visit the Ludum Dare [submission page](TODO).

 ### About ###

-A HTML5/WebGL game with a graphical style inspired by the Ludum Dare 29 entry Beneath The Cave by [feiss](http://ludumdare.com/compo/author/feiss/) and the [Mushishi](https://en.wikipedia.org/wiki/Mushishi) manga.
+A HTML5/WebGL Ludum Dare game with a graphical style inspired by the Ludum Dare 29 entry Beneath The Cave by [feiss](http://ludumdare.com/compo/author/feiss/), Alto's Adventure by [Snowman](https://itunes.apple.com/gb/app/altos-adventure/id950812012), and the [Mushishi](https://en.wikipedia.org/wiki/Mushishi) manga.
 It requires a modern browser with WebGL support to run.

 ### Screenshots ###